Groups acting on trees with Tits' independence property (P): GAP implementation by Stephan Tornier

-We remark that according to the Online Encyclopedia of Integer Sequences \cite[A000638]{Slo}, the number of conjugacy classes of subgroups of $S_{d}$ has been calculated up to $d\le 18$, with the most recent reference being to work of D. Holt \cite{Holt}.
+{\arabic{table}} We remark that according to the Online Encyclopaedia of Integer Sequences \cite[A000638]{Slo}, the number of conjugacy classes of subgroups of $S_{d}$ has been calculated up to $d\le 18$, with the most recent reference being the work of Derek Holt \cite{Holt}.